IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

 # **Appendix C:** **How can I do this lab using my own environment**?

-It is possible to do this lab using your own environment instead of the Skytap environment provided.
+It is possible to do this lab using your own environment instead of the environment provided.

 **NOTE**: The **prerequisite software** listed in the prerequisites section of the lab MUST be installed on your local environment.